Bergton, VA Biking

 Biking in Bergton, VA

-The Bergton Loop is a quiet, paved, rural 9-mile loop around Bergton and Criders.
+The Bergton Loop is a quiet, paved, rural 9-mile loop around Bergton and Criders in Northern Rockingham County.
 This route has some nice long flat areas and a couple of hills through “The Ridges.”
 You are often riding beside a river and at the base of mountains.
 There are many farms including some poultry, beef, and sheep.
 There’s a very low volume of traffic on this road, but bike riders are still uncommon and there are no shoulders on the road, so be careful and aware of cars approaching from the back.

 You can extend the route by going another paved mile up Bennetts Run (adding 2 miles round trip) or venturing off the loop by going past the Criders Post Office and stay on Criders Road for another mile or two and running up German River Road for about a mile (maybe adding a total of around another 5 paved miles round trip).